cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ## When the NATS CA has already expired {: #expired }

-### Solution

-If your deployment VMs are already in the state 'unresponsive agent', then the above procedure will not return the system to a healthy state.
-To replace a NATS CA that has already expired:

-1. Open the file used for the `--vars-store` argument to `bosh create-env` (typically `creds.yml`) and remove all NATS-related variable **keys** and **values**: `nats_ca`, `nats_clients_director_tls`, `nats_clients_health_monitor_tls`, and `nats_server_tls`.
-2. Update the director with new certs with `bosh create-env`.
-The CLI generates new values for the credentials removed in step 1.
-3. Recreate all your deployments so they receive the new certificates with `bosh recreate -d ... --fix`. `--fix` is required to ignore the unresponsive state of the VM.

 ### Diagnostic

 NATS certificates may be expired if all `bosh deploy` tasks suddenly start failing.
 To confirm that the certificate is expired, you can use the OpenSSL utility: